-Applicants do not need to apply for financial support (RA, TA, GA) separately.
-Financial support in any form is based on the merit of the applicants and are highly competitive.
-Therefore, satisfying the conditions for admission and being admitted may not qualify candidates for financial support.
-An applicant might be offered TA support after their application is reviewed by the ECE faculty.
+Financial support in any form is based on the merit of the applicant and is highly competitive.
+It must be noted that, satisfying the conditions for admission and being admitted does not, in itself, qualify candidates for financial support.
+An applicant might be offered Teaching Assistantship (TA) support after their application is reviewed by the ECE faculty.
 But this support is limited and given only to highly qualified applicants.
-Also, a faculty member might offer an applicant RA support if s/he finds his/her skills & expertise is useful for his/her research after reviewing the application file.
-An applicant can find out if this is an option by contacting individual faculty members working in his/her anticipated research field by sending your CV and documents about his/her achievements (e.g., published research papers).
+Also, a faculty member might offer an applicant Research Assistantship (RA) support if s/he finds his/her skills and expertise is useful for his/her research after reviewing the application file.
+An applicant can find out if this is an option by contacting individual faculty members working in his/her anticipated research field by sending those faculty members his/her CV and documents about his/her achievements (e.g., published research papers).